junseok-kim-ca/Customer-Shopping-Analysis/2. Dashboard/README.md

 ![image](https://github.com/user-attachments/assets/e515f62d-d0de-49ca-b18b-9ab26b1a55e1)

-- Tools & Techniques Used:
+- Tools & Techniques Used: Inserted a filled Map chart fed by an intermediate table that uses **GETPIVOTDATA** formula to pull each state’s % of total revenue from the PivotTable

-- Visualization Strategy:
+- Visualization Strategy: A Map Chart was chosen because geographic cognition is fast—users can spot regional revenue clusters in a single glance, something a table or bar chart would obscure.

-- Key Business Takeaways:
+- Key Business Takeaways: Illinois, California, Texas, and Georgia lead the pack, each contributing close to (or above) 2.3 % of total revenue for the selected product line.

 #### Impact of Subscription Status on Customer Loyalty by Purchase Frequency - Clustered Bar Chart